therealOri/d-logger/README.md

-This simple bit of code can be very easily added into your python discord bot code and can be edited to fit your needs if you wish. (credit me for making it or inspiration of course)
+This simple bit of code can be very easily added into your python discord bot code **OR** selfbot and can be edited to fit your needs if you wish.